reshma0209/weather-app/README.md

 # weather-app
-weather app built using react js and vite framework  Deployed using vercel
+weather app built using react js and vite framework.
+Deployed using vercel